cookiesncache/rent-cafe-split-assistant/readme.md

 ## Credits

-> This extension made possible by extensive contributions from [webext-options-sync](https://github.com/fregante/webext-options-sync) and [link-options-sync-template](https://github.com/fregante/browser-extension-template)
+### This extension was possible by extensive contributions from these projects [webext-options-sync](https://github.com/fregante/webext-options-sync) and [link-options-sync-template](https://github.com/fregante/browser-extension-template)

 ## License